The months of August and September bring a lot of excitement to the bus stop when children board the school buses to

 Every parent experiences joy at seeing his/her child move on to the next grade level because it’s a milestone that means new skills, challenges, and growth.

 When your child has special needs, there are additional considerations that accompany the transition to a new grade, classroom, teacher, school, or district.

-Whether you’re navigating this world for the first time, or as a seasoned parent of a child with special needs, there is much to know about the special education process.
+Whether you’re navigating this world for the first time, or as a seasoned parent of a child with special needs, it can be hard to understand the special education process.

 As your children are learning lessons in school, here are the top “lessons” for parents to understand about navigating the many educational systems with your child with special learning needs.

 Lesson #1: “General education” = students who participate in the regular education setting

 When general education students are not making sufficient progress in order to meet grade-level expectations, school districts are mandated to follow regular education intervention frameworks to ensure that every child makes progress.